rain0r/ampd/README.md

  [Install]
  WantedBy=multi-user.target
  ```
+ Afterwards, start it immediately with `systemctl start ampd.service`.
- Afterwards, enable it with `systemctl enable ampd.service`.
+ If you wish, to start `ampd` at the next boot, enable it with `systemctl enable ampd.service`.

 ### Installation behind another webserver